axeluhl/sailing-analytics/wiki/typical-data-mining-scenarios.md

 ## Adding an absolute new Data Type

+*Konzeptionelle Beschreibung der Statistic Query: DataRetrieval -> Grouping -> Extraction -> Aggregation*

 A data type is an atomic unit on which the processing components operate.
-A data type is normally based on a domain element (like `GPSFixMoving` or `TrackedLegOfCompetitor`) and provides contextual information about it (like the name of the regatta or race) via [Functions](data-mining-architecture#Data-Mining-Functions).
+A data type is normally based on a domain element (like `GPSFixMoving` or `TrackedLegOfCompetitor`) and provides contextual information about it (like the name of the regatta or race) via [Functions](data-mining-architecture#Data-Mining-Functions). *Dimensions and Statistics*

 ### Create the necessary Data Types